neicnordic/sensitive-data-archive/docs/rfcs/0002-separate-visa-authorization-service.md

 3. **Deferred:** a separate service (Option 1 without Olric, or as the backend of Option 5) when a second consumer needs shared decisions or independent scaling, or when the measurement from step 2 shows the miss cost exceeds whatever budget the team then sets.
+If it is fronted by a gateway, that gateway is an existing production-grade one (Cilium, Envoy) routing on a dedicated visa header, not something SDA implements (@jbygdell, 2026-09-07).
 Redis and Olric are not planned.
 Option 8 is undiscussed and is not ranked against Option 6 yet.

-The open questions that still block promotion are the failure semantics, the measurement, and @viklund's gateway question.
+The open questions that still block promotion are the failure semantics and the measurement; @viklund's gateway question is deferred together with the standalone service, per @jbygdell's answer.
 The two approvals on the review thread (2026-03-20) predate this section's change of direction; the authors will ask for a re-review.
 When those questions land, the authors expect to move this RFC to `ready-for-decision` and write an ADR that says